RealTimeCom/dirdb/README.md

 });
 ```
 ### `db.mkdir()` options example
 High level, means high directory divisor.
-To increase I/O speed on high number of keys entries, make sure you define a high level value on `db.mkdir` options.
-But, if the directory will have few key entries, the high level value will decrease the I/O speed.
+To increase I/O speed on high number of keys entries, make sure a high level value is defined on `db.mkdir` options.
+If there is only few key entries on directory, the high level value will decrease the I/O speed.
 ```js
 // dir name 'logs'
 db.mkdir('logs', {